 Trucker Barney Sherwin lit the way for Pumpkin Fest 2017 by hauling pumpkins to and from schools, and a-frames to and from Central Square.
 He arrived on the scene out of the blue to share his talents and trucks, joined by his friends Durwin Clark and John Matthews of ME Matthews, Pool Water Division, Westmoreland.
 Other in-kind gifts included a great deal on pumpkins from our beloved pumpkin farmer Walt Gladstone of Newmont Farm in Bradford, VT.
 Walt has literally saved the day year after year and the world record would not be in Keene without him.
 We can never thank Steve Clark and Hamshaw Lumber enough for loaning us boards to build our shelves.
 And Keene Music Festival loaned us their sound equipment and technician Patrick Duvall for the day—an epic gift.
 Sterling Design & Communications is still happy to provide Website and logo design and communications as needed.
 And photographer Debbie Daniele shared her gift of photography with attendees.
 If you have a gift, please consider sharing your talents for this rewarding cause.

-Pumpkins for Pigs: Looks like the pumpkins are going to good homes… thank you everyone.
-We are now taking names for a waitlist.
+Pumpkins for Pigs: If you have livestock to feed and would like 1,000+ free pumpkins after the 2018 festival, we’d like to hear from you now.
+Any pumpkin that becomes food is a pumpkin not wasted.
 If you would like a share of the leftover pumpkins on Sunday night, please email us for more information Free Pumpkins for Pigs

 Children’s Costume Parade/Stroll from West Street around Central Square one and one-half times.
 Gather in front of the Parrish Shoe Sign on West Street at 1:15pm.
 Disperses in front of the free kids’ games near Roxbury Street.